sohamkamani/sohamkamani.github.io/_posts/2017-08-24-golang-channels-explained.md

 ## Example #2 - Two single directional channels

-Example #1 can be implemented another way, by using 2 channels : one for sending data to the goroutine, and another for receiving the result.
+Example #1 can be implemented another way, by using 2 channels : one for sending data to the goroutine, and another for receiving the result ([Run this code](https://play.golang.org/p/aQIBDS99_d)).

 ```go
 package main